Lidar-Camera Calibration (single target and Targetless)

 Users can manually enter estimated extrinsic parameters.

-Users can map any four corresponding points from the image and the point cloud data to get the initial estimates.
+To get the initial estimates, users can map any four corresponding points from the image and the point cloud data.

 Alternatively, users can add the initial estimates if they know them.
 In such a case, users can skip manually adding the markers.
 Users can click Add estimated extrinsic parameters to add the initial estimates.